-The incidence and severity of catastrophes are inherently unpredictable, and it is possible that both the frequency and severity of natural catastrophic events could increase.
-Severe weather events over the last two decades have underscored the unpredictability of future climate trends, and potentially changing climate conditions could add to the frequency and severity of natural disasters and create additional uncertainty as to future trends and exposures.
-During that time period, the insurance industry experienced increased catastrophe losses due to a number of potential causal factors, including, in addition to weather/climate variability, more people living in high-risk areas, population growth in areas with weaker enforcement of building codes, urban expansion and an increase in the average size of a house.
+The incidence and severity of catastrophes are inherently unpredictable, and it is possible that both the frequency and severity of natural and man-made catastrophic events could increase.
+Severe weather events over the last two decades have underscored the unpredictability of future climate trends, and changing climate conditions could add to the frequency and severity of natural disasters and create additional uncertainty as to future trends and exposures.
+The insurance industry experienced increased catastrophe losses due to a number of potential causal factors, including, in addition to weather/climate variability, more people living in high-risk areas, population growth in areas with weaker enforcement of building codes, urban expansion and an increase in the average size of a house.
 For example, hurricane activity has impacted areas further inland than previously experienced by us, and demographic changes have resulted in larger populations in coastal areas which historically have been subject to severe storms and related storm surge, thus expanding our potential for losses from hurricanes.

 Additionally, both the frequency and severity of tornado and hail storms in the United States have been more volatile during the last decade.
-The frequency and severity of wildfire losses have also been elevated in more recent years.
-Demographic changes in areas prone to wildfires have expanded our potential for losses from wildfires.
-Moreover, the Company's catastrophe models may be less reliable due to the increased unpredictability in frequency and severity of severe weather events and emerging trends in climate conditions, among other factors.
+The frequency and severity of wildfire losses have been elevated in more recent years, due in part to record droughts in California that some climate studies suggest are likely to increase over time.

+Demographic changes in areas prone to wildfires have also expanded our potential for losses from wildfires.
+Moreover, the Company's catastrophe models may be less reliable due to the increased unpredictability in frequency and severity of severe weather events, emerging trends in climate conditions, inadequate reflection of regulatory changes and other factors.
 Also, as discussed in our Annual Report on Form 10-K, we could experience more than one severe catastrophic event in any given period.